-Setting REC Screen Icon Display Description A Auto Flash None Flash fires automatically in accordance with exposure (amount of light and brightness) conditions.
-Flash Off Flash does not fire.
-Flash does not fire.
-3 Flash On Flash always fires.
+Setting REC Screen Icon Display Description Auto Flash None Flash fires automatically in accordance with exposure (amount of light and brightness) conditions.
+Flash Off 3 Flash does not fire.
+Flash On 4 Flash always fires.
 This setting can be used to brighten a subject that normally comes out dark due to daylight or backlight (daylight synchro flash).
-Red Eye Reduction Flash fires automatically.
+Red Eye Reduction 3 Flash fires automatically.
 This type of flash can be used to reduce the chance of redness in the subject's eyes.